 F visa (China)

-Out of China, Korea, Taiwan and Japan, China may be the only place where you might find a school/company that could give you a visa to teach.
+Out of China, Korea, Taiwan and Japan, China is one of the best places to teach abroad without a degree.
+It may be the only place where you might find a school/company that could give you a visa to teach.
 However, it is still usually illegal.
 The visa that they will likely give you is called an F visa.
 These are business visas not teaching visas.
 They're usually good for 6 months.

 You need a Z visa to teach English legally in China.
-From what I have learned each province in China may also have slightly different qualifications and requirements needed to teach English.
+From what I have learned each province in China may also have slightly different requirements to teach English in China with tier 1 cities being the strictest.
 And if you get lucky you might be able to find a school with connections to the government that could issue you a Z visa.
 But don't count on it.

 Working holiday visas